Table of Contents

 What causes lichen planus?

 In most cases, the cause of lichen planus is unknown.
 Doctors think it could be caused by an allergic reaction or immune disease.
 The rash breaks out when your body’s immune system attacks the skin or mucous cells.
 Some cases may be linked to the hepatitis C virus.
+Some medications also can cause it.

 Lichen planus is not contagious.
 You cannot catch it from or give it to someone else.
 It is not caused by stress, but sometimes stress makes it worse.